 - For the first two weeks, liquids and soft foods (wholemeal soup, juices, stew, milk and other soft foods with rich nutrition) are recommended;

-- Within the second two weeks, pureed foods are suggested;
+- For the second two weeks, pureed foods are recommended;

-- Eat less.
+- Do not eat too much food.
 Only 30 grams of food is accepted by your stomach after the surgery, or else vomiting and nausea are inevitable;

 - Eat and drink slowly.
 If you eat and drink fast and have a sweet tooth, dumping syndrome happens;

 - Chew carefully.
 Food has to become like a pureed food before swallowing;

 - Drink 6 to 8 glasses of water every day during the recovery period;